gaehlerm/SoftwareEngineering/README.md

 ### High level code

 The next level is the high-level code.
 Here the code follows pretty much the same logic as the problem we are solving.
 Variables and functions have the same names as the sales person uses.
 It also follows the same logic.
-If a marketing person looks at the high-level code, he should be able to understand what is going on.
+If a marketing person looks at the high-level code, he should be able to understand what is going on and possibly also spot potential errors.

 ### API